blanfried/Oso-Tech/content/english/_index.md

   Our [Packages](plans/) include full accessibility compliance.<br/>

-  <br/> Compliance not only protects you from litigation but also makes your business accessible to all individuals with disabilities (1.5 billion people globally).
+  <br/> Compliance protects you from litigation and makes your website accessible to all individuals with disabilities (1.5 billion people globally).
   <br/> <br/>
   It is the best for your business and the right thing to do.
   <br/>